Oil and Climate Change:

 If we want to become truly fossil free, it’s about reducing production as well as consumption.
 While we push for increased energy efficiency, the implementation of renewable energy, and transportation alternatives, Santa Barbara County remains as one of the top oil-producing counties in California.
 It is therefore quite simple math that we cannot allow for any new oil exploration and development.

 Oil Production in Santa Barbara County:

 While wearing the title of ‘climate champion’ like a badge of honor, California is the 3rd largest producer of oil in the United States.
-Within California, Santa Barbara is one of the highest oil-producing counties – just behind Kern and Los Angeles counties.
+Within California, Santa Barbara is one of the highest oil-producing counties – just behind counties like Kern and Los Angeles.

 Oil production is split into on- and off-shore.
 Offshore production in state waters ended with the shutdown of Platform Holly in 2015 and the ongoing decommissioning process (the rest of the offshore production occurs in federal waters, or waters more than 3 miles from shore).
 Onshore oil drilling primarily occurs in North County, although pipelines, processing plants, storage facilities, and pump stations are found throughout the county, especially near the shoreline.